WJOchman/Tribute_Page/README.md

     - The Title
     - Navigation bar which will remain static as the user scrolls down the page.
       - The navigation bar will also highlight at what section the user is
-      - The nvaigation bar will scroll down to the section which the user clicks on the read
+      - The navigation bar will scroll down to the section which the user clicks on the read
     - The main 'slide'
     - Carl Sagan Quote
     - Science